Get

 If you’ve always thought there’s something comforting and relaxing about the sound of your cat’s purr, you’re absolutely right!
 A cat’s purr has a frequency of roughly 25–30 Hz, and it’s thought that sounds in this range have healing properties.
 Cats purr when they’re happy, but they also purr as a comforting mechanism or when they’re stressed or in pain, and we benefit from their purrs!

-3. Kitten Mewling
+3. Kitten isolation call

-Kittens may also mewl when they’re hungry or have strayed too far from the bed or any time they need to catch their mother’s attention.
+Kittens may also call when they’re hungry or have strayed too far from the bed or any time they need to catch their mother’s attention.
 However, this short meow may also be used by adult cats to greet their owners.

 4. Growling